cactuzhead/Advanced-Progress-Bars/docs/usage.md

 ![Stacked Bars](/assets/Obsidian Advanced Progress Bars - Settings - Stacked Bars.png)

+{: .note }
-> Note: The code block example on the settings page will only include one progress bar.
+> The code block example on the settings page will only include one progress bar.
 You will need to manually add any additional progress bars once pasted into Obsidian.